-Garlic Rosemary Olive Pizza Bread
+Garlic, Rosemary Olive Pizza Bread

-I was making pizza with a group of children and had preprepared too much dough, so when I got home I used the remaining pizza dough to make this pizza bread with is great as a side with salads, cheese or anything really!
+I was making pizza with a group of children and had preprepared too much dough, so when I got home I used the remaining pizza dough to make this pizza bread which is great as a side with salads, cheese or anything really!

 2 Cups Plain Flour (or 1 wholemeal, 1 plain)

 2/3 Cup warm water

 1/2 Tsp sugar

 Grind of pepper and pinch of salt

 1/4 Cup Olive Oil

 In a jug put the yeast, sugar and warm water.It should be warm not hot.
 Too hot and you'll kill the yeast and then the pizza dough won't rise.

 Leave in a warn place for 5-10 minutes for the yeast to start growing.